December 2022 Visa Bulletin16 Nov 2022

 Employment-Based, Fifth Preference (EB5) Category

 MurthyDotCom will continue to closely monitor and report on movement and predictions related to the monthly visa bulletin.
-Subscribe to the free MurthyBulletin to have weekly updates sent to your inbox.
+Subscribe to the free MurthyBulletin to receive weekly updates.